omkarcloud/botasaurus/README.md

 ### What Are Some Tips for accessing Protected sites?

 - Use `google_get`, use `google_get`, and use `google_get`!
-- Don't use `headless` mode, else you will surely be identified by Cloudflare, Datadome, Imperva.
+- Don't use `headless` mode, else you will surely be identified by bot detection systems.
 - Don't use Proxies, instead use your home Wi-Fi connection, even when scraping hundreds of thousands of pages.

 ### How Do I Close All Running Chrome Instances?